fut-infrastructure/implementation-guide/pages/_includes/ehealth-observation-intro.md

 a Provenance resource, which identifies the resources which were submitted in the same bundle.

 The search-measurements operation can return the resources submitted as part of the same bundle.

+### Searching for Observations
+It is possible to search for Observations based on:
+* context
+* subject
+* code
+* period
+* deviceMeasuringQuality
+* situationQuality
+* operationQuality

+At least one of "subject" and "context" must be provided. "period" searches on range of "effective".

+See [Searching](https://www.hl7.org/fhir/stu3/search.html) for more information about searching in REST, messaging, and services.